jklust/EuroCC-knowledgepool/README.md

 Knowledge pool [documentation page](https://deic-hpc.github.io/EuroCC-knowledgepool/) for the danish EuroHPC competence center

 ## Setup
 The webpage is created using [MkDocs](https://www.markdownguide.org/).
-This means that you only have to write markdown dokuments which then is translated to HTML files by MkDocs.
+This means that you only have to write markdown documents which then is translated to HTML files by MkDocs.

 It is easy to use.
 The configuration file (*mkdocs.yml*) is placed in the root folder, and contains the layout of the webpage.